ibm-mas/gitops-demo/README.md

 ## Overview

-IBM provides a collection of Helm charts intended for use with ArgoCD for employing the GitOps approach to manage many MAS instances spread across many OCP clusters.
+IBM provides a collection of Helm charts intended for use with ArgoCD for employing the GitOps approach to manage multiple MAS instances across multiple OCP clusters.
 ArgoCD is installed on some OCP cluster.
 It obtains the MAS GitOps Helm charts from some _source_ Git repo (i.e. [ibm-mas/gitops](https://github.com/ibm-mas/gitops)).
 The _config_ Git repo holds configuration YAML files that define the desired structure and configuration of a collection of MAS instances.
 Secret values (which must be stored securely and not exposed in the _config_ Git repo) are fetched using the [ArgoCD Vault Plugin](https://argocd-vault-plugin.readthedocs.io/en/stable/) from some backend (e.g. AWS Secrets Manager).

 ![ArgoCD Architecture](docs/img002/01-architecture.png)